GNUKalashnikov/Jenkins_complete_automation/README.md

 - **mongodb** for database

 # **Project Overview:**
+> Infrastructure(AWS):
+- We will be hosting 5 Ec2(computer) machines in 4 Subnets within a single VPC

+- making sure the Database is  not accessible from the internet (security reasons)
+- also give the database access to the internet though a NAT-Instance(to perform updates,etc)
+- Jenkins instance to automate the deployment(CI/CD)
+-
+> Automation:
 - Any contibution/update made to the application and pushed to github will be automatically deployed to the servers running the application using the CI/CD pipeline created using Jenkins.
 - Meaning the customers using the application over the intenet will be able to see and experience any of the changes.
 - changes can be made by any developer, it will be checked(tested) and merged with the overall project and the new updated version of the overall project will be deployed on AWS infrastructure